 Court: Engineers’ Non-Compete Valid Under Virginia Law

 Virginia Transformer, a manufacturer of transformers in Roanoke, Virginia, sued two former engineers in Roanoke City Circuit Court who left to join a Missouri competitor.
 The engineers had been hired in India and brought to the United States for training.
 (For more information on the visa process as immigrants, click here).
 They left several years into the job.
+No one was hurt at work, so they did not need a workers compensation lawyer in Roanoke.

 When the engineers started with Virginia Transformer, they had signed non-compete contracts.
 Here is what the contracts said about competing: